Kugoji/House-Price-Predictor-App/README.md

 ### `Model Results Mode`
 This mode functions as somewhat of an "exhibit" where users can not only view, but compare the specifications and make-up of the various models that will be used to form predictions.

-The user can choose between either a `Basic OLS`, `OLS With Interaction Terms` or `Polynomial` regression model.
+The user can choose between either a `Basic OLS`, `OLS With Interaction Terms` or `Polynomial (Quadratic)` regression model.
 Depending on what the user selects, the respective equation of the model will be shown, displaying the variables used.

 From this model selection, the user can then select an `output` from the model which can be in the form of: